heyrun/elk_setup/README.md

 ## DEPLOYMENT
 The installation is done on the monitoring namespace. you can create the namespace by running ```kubectl create ns monitoring``` if it doesn't exist already.
 You can also change the namespace by editing the NS variable in the ```install.sh``` file

-The Deployment is done using the  [Named Link] (https://github.com/elastic/helm-charts "Elastic official helm chart").
+The Deployment is done using the Elastic official helm chart -  https://github.com/elastic/helm-charts.
 Customization is achived by modifying the values.yaml file that in the respective folder for reach component.
 The Elastic search is deployed with 3 replicas and a minimumMasternodes value of 2 to ensure the system keeps running even when a node goes down.

 ## INSTALLATION GUIDE